The AREI Board of Trustees

 Nick Thomas 15+ years of professional experience across a range of industries, including: Government Relations, Public Policy, Program Management, Sports Diplomacy, New Business Development, Sales, and Startup & Entrepreneurial Consulting.
 Thomas earned his BA in Political Science from Colorado State University, his MA in International Diplomacy from Josef Korbel School at University of Denver, and his MBA in International Business from Hult.
 He has gained experience working in property management, tech startups, education, travel, and aviation.

-Benjamin J Butlers
+Benjamin J Butler

 Benjamin J Butler is a very unique global futurist, having spent his entire career harnessing his imagination to see the unseen.
 He spent a career on Wall St and global finance and was a highly prescient forecaster of the future, having forecast various asset price moves from the Dotcom crash, the 2002-2008 boom in Asia, the emergence of China, the oil price boom, the GFC crash in 2009, and the crypto boom thereafter.
 Aside from investing as a hedge fund manager, he has made venture investments, including being an early investor in Tik Tok.
 He was advisor to the CIO of Blue Sky Asia, one of the most successful hedge funds in the Asia Pacific and wrote the International Column of Dow Theory Letters with Wall St Legend Richard Russell.